About Us

 An introduction and friendly story of sorts of who we are and where we came from.

-Real Rocks is real crushed stone.
+Real Rocks Ballast is real crushed stone.
 Made with an added colored dye powder and baked for color fastness at the manufacturer.
-Better than much lighter crushed and dyed walnut shell that won't blow away when a ceiling fan turns on.
-It keeps small rolling stock on the tracks far better too.
+Better than much lighter crushed and dyed walnut shell.
+It keeps small rolling stock on the tracks better too.
+The edges are not sharp like crushed rock is the only trade off.
+But that is so picky.
+As really- do you need actual railroad crushed rock and re-grind it to scale and desirability?
+Yeah.
+Skip that!

 _____________________________________________